OpenFn/docs/adaptors/collections.md

 adaptor.

 Uniquely, the Collections adaptor it is designed to be run _alongside_ other adaptors, not by itself.
-It is injected into the runtime environment for you for you by OpenFn.
-This makes the Collections API available to every Step in a Workflow, regardless of which adaptor it is using.
+It is automatically injected into the runtime environment making the Collections API available to every Step in a Workflow, regardless of which adaptor it is using.

 If using the CLI run a workflow with Collections, refer to the [CLI Usage](#cli-usage) guide below.